-Women have less saved for retirement than men, on average.
-Think: $62,000 vs. $98,000, according to Bank of America.
+Women (on average) have less saved for retirement than men do.
+Think: 70% of the retirement income that men have, according to the AAUW.
+Women are also more likely to have no retirement savings than men.
 But women typically need to save more than men for their golden years.

 A few reasons.
 Like...

 1. Long live women.
-As of 2020, women live an average 5.4 years longer than men, according to the CDC.
+Women live an average 5.9 years more than men, according to the CDC.
 Extra years on Earth means you need more money, especially if expensive health issues come up.
 Sad fact: it also means women are likely to outlive male partners.

 2. The gender pay gap is still a thing.
 Women earn less than men across many industries.
 And BIPOC women tend to get paid even less.
 That means women have to set aside a bigger share of their income to save the same amount for retirement as men.
 Oh, and lower earnings = lower Social Security checks.
 (Benefits are calculated based on how much you make, how long you work, and your age at retirement.)